ontop/vig/docs/v1.8.1/Quick Start Guide.md

 ## Launch

 Vig requires a few parameters in order to run correctly.
-For a complete list, please refer to the help utility
+For a complete list, you can refer to the help utility

 ~~~~~~~~
 $ java -jar vig-distribution-1.8.0-jar-with-dependencies.jar --help